anmaped/opaq/README.md

 Supported features:
 - Browser-based graphical user interface to control light and power devices of aquarium and pond systems
-- Customizable programming actions for nodes such as automation of CO2 injection or temperature management
+- Customizable programming actions for nodes such as automation of CO2 injection and temperature management
 - Node-based architecture (nodes are authentic, secured with SHA256 signatures)
 - Energy cost management that instruct you how to avoid wasting energy